Issue Date: 1 November 2018

-If you are not satisfied with the resolution offered by our Complaints Officer, you may lodge a complaint with the Credit and Investments Ombudsman (CIO).
-The CIO is an independent dispute resolution scheme of which OMB is a member.
+If you are not satisfied with the resolution offered by our Complaints Officer, you may lodge a complaint with the Australian Financial Complaints Authority (AFCA).
+The AFCA is an external independent dispute resolution scheme of which OMB is a member.

-Please note that before CIO can investigate your complaint, they generally require you to have first given us the opportunity to address the complaint.
+Please note that before AFCA can investigate your complaint, they generally require you to have first given us the opportunity to address the complaint.

-There are various time limits that apply to a CIO compliant.
-For example, you must make the compliant within two years after you get a final response from the internal dispute resolution process.
-We recommend you look at the CIO website for details.
+There are various time limits that apply to a AFCA complaint.
+For example, you must make the complaint within two years after you get a final response from the internal dispute resolution process.
+We recommend you look at the AFCA website for details.

 OMB has professional indemnity insurance in place which satisfies the requirements for compensation arrangements pursuant to s912B of the Corporations Act and ASIC policy guidance.
 This policy is subject to terms and exclusions and covers claims made against OMB in relation to financial services provided by our current and former employees.